Admin authentication¶

 SHA-256(email + "|" + code)in KV keyed byotp:<email>with a 5-minute TTL.
 Plaintext never hits disk. - Verify: atomic

-features.otp_email.providerβresendis the only adapter shipped.
+features.otp_email.provider.
+Theresendadapter is the only one shipped.
 SetRESEND_API_KEYandCERT_EMAIL_FROMin.env.

 Bootstrap the provider in custom transport code: